bstapleton/payroll-date-tech-test/README.md

 3. `sail up -d` to spin up the API in a container
 4. `npm run dev` to start the front-end It should be accessible at `http://localhost`, but the console will tell you where.

+If you have any issues running Laravel Sail, see their docs: https://laravel.com/docs/11.x/sail#installing-sail-into-existing-applications

 ## Back-end

 A number of tests have been provided, these can be run inside the container by calling `sail artisan test`.